-We will first discuss the findings from the prior sample of Core and Assisted members.
+We will first discuss the findings from the previous observational sample of Core and Assisted members.
 In this in situ dataset we find for both Core and Assisted members there is clear evidence of targeting a specific TUL based on the prescribed TUL range of 90-120 seconds.
 For Core members this is perhaps unsurprising given that, in repetition count based RT prescription, when given the opportunity to self-select repetition number people tend to target ~ 10 repetitions regardless of the load they self-select and that also most RT prescriptions tend to emphasise that particular target repetition number (Steele et al., 2022).
 Thus, that members are also shooting for targets under this TUL focused RT protocol suggests that this might be characteristic of most people training under real world unsupervised conditions.
 It is however surprising that this is also the case for Assisted members and that TUL differs very little between Core and Assisted sessions.
 However, the lack of difference in TUL itself is not necessarily indicative of suboptimal training effort, and we did observe slightly higher reported RPE during Assisted training sessions compared to Core sessions.
 Thus it might be that during Assisted sessions trainees might be more likely to use loads more appropriate for the prescribed TUL range and thus train with closer proximity to failure as compared to under Core sessions in addition to greater clustering of RPE around higher values (indicated by the φ parameter in the ordered beta regression).
-This may be due to load progression protocols being more closely followed by supervising exercise scientists as compared to those training unsupervised where, unless using initially heavy loads or in previously well trained persons, most unsupervised trainees do not progress load sufficiently (Fisher et al., 2022; Steele et al., 2022).
-In future work we plan to explore more thoroughly the causal effects of supervision in both load progression and also isometric strength outcomes collected between Core and Assisted members; but, an initial descriptive examination of load progression using linear-logarithmic growth models known to theoretically describe strength progression with time from RT well (Gschneidner et al., 2024; Latella et al., 2024; Steele et al., 2023) suggests that load progressions are typically similar between membership types (see https://osf.io/wcv6g)5.
-In fact, despite the greater RPE reported under Assisted sessions, in percentage points RPE under both Core and Assisted sessions was considerably lower in our prior sample (Core = 53% [95%QI: 51%, 55%], Assisted = 59% [95%QI: 57%, 61%]) compared with our experimental study (Core = 81% [95%QI:
+This may be due to load progression protocols being more closely followed by supervising exercise scientists as compared to those training unsupervised where, unless using initially heavy loads or in previously well trained persons, most unsupervised trainees do not progress load sufficiently (J. Fisher et al., 2022; Steele et al., 2022).
+In future work we plan to explore more thoroughly the causal effects of supervision in both load progression and also isometric strength outcomes collected between Core and Assisted members; but, an initial descriptive examination of load progression using linear-logarithmic growth models known to theoretically describe strength progression with time from RT well (Gschneidner et al., 2024; Latella et al., 2024; Steele et al., 2023) suggests that load progressions are typically similar between membership types (see https://osf.io/wcv6q)6.
+In fact, despite the greater RPE reported under Assisted sessions, in percentage points RPE under both

-5Similarly to the other prior historical samples used, we took a sample of 1000 Core and 1000 Assisted members fitting a linear-logarithmic model of time in weeks interacting with membership type (Core vs Assisted) with random intercepts for location, machine, and participant id, and random slopes for log time for each level.
-The model was fit using Restricted Maximum Likelihood estimation with the lme4 package (Bates et al., 2015).
+6Similarly to the other previous observational historical samples used, we took a sample of 1000 Core and 1000 Assisted members fitting a linear-logarithmic model of time in weeks interacting with membership type (Core vs Assisted) with random intercepts for location, machine, and participant id, and random slopes for log time for each level.
+The model was fit using Restricted Maximum Likelihood estimation with the 1me4 package (Bates et al., 2015).

-75%, 86%], Assisted = 87% [95%QI: 83%, 91%]) suggesting that members in these real world conditions may not be training with sufficient effort whether being supervised or not and many perhaps just "going through the motions" (Steele, Fisher, Skivington, et al., 2017).
+Core and Assisted sessions was considerably lower in our previous observational sample (Core = 53% [95%QI: 51%, 55%], Assisted = 59% [95%QI: 57%, 61%]) compared with our experimental study (Core = 81% [95%QI: 75%, 86%], Assisted = 87% [95%QI: 83%, 91%]) suggesting that members in these real world conditions may not be training with sufficient effort whether being supervised or not and many perhaps just "going through the motions" (Steele, Fisher, Skivington, et al., 2017).